Save this guide for your next visit to Japan or an authentic Japanese resto.

 Fish in first

-For nigiri sushi (that’s the one with the fish or egg on top of the rice), always dip the top in, and not the rice.
-And when you dip it into soy sauce, don’t dunk it.
-Have just enough sauce so you don’t overpower the flavour of the fish.
+For nigiri sushi (that’s the one with the fish or egg on top of the rice), always dab the soy saunce on the fish and not the rice.
+Dab just a little so you don’t overpower the flavour of the fish with the soy sauce.

 Don’t rub your chopsticks